-Keto diet raises LDL — does this apply to you?
+Keto diet raises LDL cholesterol— does this apply to you?

 A recent study reports a significant rise in low-density lipoprotein (LDL) cholesterol for young, healthy women following a ketogenic diet.
 What do these results mean for you?